 Wellers Law Group has long been established as a leading law firm, however it struck our management that we can do more to create sustainable, long term development and positive change.
 We recognised that we have societally adopted a “take-make-waste” linear attitude to development.
 This is unsustainable and inhibits positive growth whilst wreaking havoc with our climate.

-These impacts are and will continue to be heightened and catalysed in the Global South, where there is less funding and infrastructure in place to support the most affected communities and create long term solutions for these problems.
-Furthermore, many countries in the Global South are not primary contributors to our planets’ pollution, and yet these countries are often situated on the front line of the climate crisis, suffering climate shocks such as flooding, droughts and wildfires.
-Climate shocks have huge impacts on global supply chains, harshly effecting a country’s domestic growth.
+Furthermore, many countries in the Global South are not primary contributors to our planets’ pollution, yet these countries are often situated on the front line of the climate crisis, suffering climate shocks such as flooding, droughts and wildfires.
+Climate shocks have huge impacts on global supply chains, harshly effecting a country’s domestic growth whilst causing physical damage to many countries’ infrastructures.

 Wellers Impact was formed in 2017 as a sister company to the law group year as a means to structure funds for innovations and entrepreneurs that aim to find a path forward for sustainable development.